Innovative-Minds-WA/site-content/README.md

 ---
 name: "John Doe"
 role: "Director of Money"
+image: "/site-content/images/john-selfie.png"
 id: 5
 ---

 John Doe is a pretty cool guy.
 ```

 The ID is used to sort the cards on the website.
+The image field is optional but recommended.
+Without an image, your picture will default to the placeholder.

 ## Competitions